google/schism/README.md

   the stack)
 * Pairs, basic support for heap-allocation
 * Conditionals, basic comparison operators

-The main things that are missing, that I think we'll need

 * Symbols
 * A reader
 * Runtime integration

-Runtime integration is probably a good thing to tackle next.
-We'll start by hardcoding a couple of import functions (like read-byte, write-byte).
-Then we'll provide JS and Scheme implementations of these, as well as plumbing to allow us to run both version.

-This will leave is in a good place to write a reader that will work in Wasm or Chez Scheme.

-The goal is to fit the compiler in under 1000 lines of code.

 ## Testing